mermaid-js/mermaid/packages/mermaid/src/docs/community/contributing.md

 We make all changes via Pull Requests (PRs).
 Open a new one.

 Right now we are not following any strict rules about naming PRs.
 Give it a representative title and short description.
-There is also a [pull_request_template](https://github.com/mermaid-js/mermaid/blob/develop/.github/pull_request_template.md) which will help you with it.
+There is also a [pull request template](https://github.com/mermaid-js/mermaid/blob/develop/.github/pull_request_template.md) which will help you with it.

 In case in its description contains a [magic comment](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) your PR will be automatically attached to the issue:

 ```markdown
 Resolves #<your issue ID here>
 ```

-You can edit it if needed.

 ## Congratulations